innovatrics/smartface-integrations/src/GrpcCamera/README.md

 `FrameTimestampUs` is timestamp of particular frame in **microseconds** (therefore miliseconds has to be multiplied by thousand).
 Field is required, must have a growing value as demonstrated in sample.

-`ImageFormat` - by default, SmartFace camera expects image in raw (BMP) format.
-When sending compressed images (JPG or PNG), so  must be specified as well.
+`ImageFormat` has to be set when sending compressed images (JPG or PNG).
+By default, SmartFace camera expects image in raw (BMP) format.

 ### SmartFace Camera